bigcommerce/dev-docs/docs/stencil-docs/page-builder/configuration.md

 You may experience an issue when setting up the Page Builder UI.
 We recommend that you check the terminal window where you started Stencil CLI for any unexpected behavior that you encounter while developing your Stencil theme.
 In some cases, the terminal will provide a lengthy error message specifying where to look for problems.
 For less-detailed error messages, see the below list of potential issues and diagnostic suggestions.

-### Empty drop-down list in Page Builder panel
+### Empty drop-down list in Theme Styles panel

 * **Symptom:** A drop-down list's outline appears below its configured label.
 However, the list appears to be empty.
 * **Likely Cause:** The `schema.json` file does not list a default value specified in the theme's `config.json` file.
 * **Resolution:** Update `schema.json` to include the `config.json` value.

-### Configured control missing from Page Builder panel
+### Configured control missing from Theme Styles panel

 * **Symptom:** A control that you have configured within `schema.json` is completely absent from the Page Builder UI.
 * **Likely Cause:** The specified data type is one of the following: text, text area, radio [button], or image.
-Page Builder does not currently support these data types.
+Theme Styles does not currently support these data types.
 * **Resolution:** Display the user option using one of the supported data types: color, font, select (drop-down list), or checkbox.

 ### Theme changes not saved from Page Builder UI

-* **Symptom:** The storefront does not reflect changes saved in a browser's Page Builder panel.
+* **Symptom:** The storefront does not reflect changes saved in a browser's Theme Styles panel.
-* **Likely Cause:** Check whether Page Builder can customize the same storefront.
+* **Likely Cause:** Check whether Theme Styles can customize the same storefront.
-* **Resolution:** We strongly recommend opening only one instance of Page Builder at a time per storefront.
-BigCommerce currently provides no synchronization mechanism for configuration changes from multiple Page Builder instances.
+* **Resolution:** We strongly recommend opening only one instance of Theme Styles at a time per storefront.
+BigCommerce currently provides no synchronization mechanism for configuration changes from multiple Theme Styles instances.
 So the storefront’s `schema.json` will record the last changes made by any instance, but changes saved earlier by other instances might be lost.